Guilt by Association, (Hazard and Somerset, #4), Gregory Ashe

 What worked for me?

 This pair are now not as defensive and rigid.
 Well, Hazard is always rigid, but he’s 2 millimetres more humorous and 1 millimetre less defensiveness now.
 Hey, for Hazard that’s quite a bit of new ground.
-I’m looking forward to their progress.

 Returning characters fill some of the pages, as mentioned, but there is also a new player in town to help score points with this case.
 Someone from Jeff City who passes too close to Hazard for it to be healthy for anyone.
-This guy speaks perfect political prattle and is taking the lead and fieldwork away from the local police, code for Somers and Hazard as they head up homicide in town.
+This guy speaks perfect political prattle and is taking the lead and fieldwork away from the local police, meaning Somers and Hazard as they head up homicide in town.
 Cassella is here because of the dodgy mayor and because he’s ambitious and this is enough of a case to raise his profile some more.
-That made things… interesting.
+That made things… curious.

 “He lied about just getting to Wahredua today.”